kornilova203/kornilova203.github.io/README.md

 ![formula of acceleration](http://csfm.volgatech.net/elearning/Nurgaliev/pictures/formula2_4.jpg)

 m is a mass of a planet.
-But how we count force F?
+But how do we count force F?

 For this we have to remember well-known formula of gravity: